 The FASB issued ASU 2020-07, Not-for-Profit Entities; Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets.
 This update requires a not-for-profit entity to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
 In addition, not-for-profit entities are required to disclose additional qualitative and quantitative information related to nonfinancial assets.
-This update became effective for reporting periods beginning after June 15, 2021.
-The Board of Pensions is evaluating the impact of this new standard on the combined financial statements but does not expect the impact to be material.
+The adoption of this ASU in 2022 did not have a material impact on the combined financial statements.